coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 https://customer.cradlepoint.com/s/article/How-to-Do-Port-Forwarding-To-Multiple-Devices-on-the-Same-Port -->

 {% hint style="info" %}
-In the topology configuration examples above, all block-producing and relay nodes in the stake pool configuration listen on port 6000 If you followed Coin Cashew instructions for [Configuring Your Firewall](../part-i-installation/hardening-an-ubuntu-server.md#ufw), then also ensure that in `ufw` you allow incoming traffic on the port where the Cardano node on the local computer listens, as needed.
+In the procedures to configure topology above, all block-producing and relay nodes in the stake pool configuration listen on port 6000 If you followed Coin Cashew instructions for [Configuring Your Firewall](../part-i-installation/hardening-an-ubuntu-server.md#ufw), then also ensure that in `ufw` you allow incoming traffic on the port where the Cardano node on the local computer listens, as needed.
 {% endhint %}

 To help confirm that your ports are configured as needed, you can use the [Port Forwarding Tester](https://www.yougetsignal.com/tools/open-ports/) or [CanYouSeeMe.org](https://canyouseeme.org/) for example.

-## Next Steps
+## Conclusion

-While the topology configuration described above allows your nodes to connect with each other and synchronize with the blockchain, operating a stake pool requires that your relay node(s) also connect with more relay nodes in the Cardano network.
-Prior to [Configuring Network Topology](../part-iii-operation/configuring-network-topology.md), the _How to Set Up a Cardano Stake Pool_ guide explains other tasks that you must complete first, such as [Configuring an Air-gapped, Offline Computer](./configuring-an-air-gapped-offline-computer.md).
+The topology configuration described above allows your nodes to connect with each other and synchronize with the blockchain.
+Operating a stake pool requires that your relay node(s) also connect with other relay nodes in the Cardano network, as explained in the section [Configuring Network Topology](../part-iii-operation/configuring-network-topology.md).
+However, the _How to Set Up a Cardano Stake Pool_ guide first explains other tasks that you need to complete before your stake pool joins the Cardano network.